 What if my puppy is sick?

 If your puppy is sick, then let them rest at home.
 You can come anyway, and our trainers will give you advice and homework so you can apply what you learn.

 What if my puppy is too shy to play?

 Some puppies just can’t be coaxed into participating.
 If your puppy isn’t ready for the world yet, you can come back to puppy school free of charge and we’ll try again until we can encourage your puppy to relax.

 How do you match puppies for play sessions?

 We do everything based on the personality and preferences of the puppies.
 With puppies who are shy or have no confidence, the key is often to find the right match for them.
-That’s why our expert trainers will match puppies by their individual esteem.
+That’s why our skilled trainers will match puppies by their individual esteem.
 This helps to build their mutual confidence and get the best results from each puppy play session.